IG Live Q&A with CannaCon

 That’s a perfect segue.
-What was last year like for CannaCon doing virtual cannabis conference events and stuff like that?
+What was last year like for CannaCon doing virtual cannabis conference events?

 Yeah, it was hard.
 I was trying to give stuff away.
 It was difficult.

 So we only did the one.
-And then honestly, the rest of the year, I spent most of my year just doing marketing for all of our exhibitors.
+And then honestly, I spent most of my year just doing marketing for all of our exhibitors.
 I would say like, hey do you want me to do some Instagram posts for you?
 Do you want me to send an email blast out?
 What can I do to help you guys?
 Because we were kind of at a standstill.

 Yeah, we did the virtual CannaCon cannabis conference.
-We also did virtual Champs and that was, it was comical because I did appreciate at least the CannaCon approach that it didn’t try to be something that it wasn’t.
+We also did virtual Champs, and it was comical because I did appreciate at least the [simplicity of the] CannaCon approach.
 But, with Champs, they had you create a virtual avatar and you physically walked around an exhibit hall.
-In theory, it sounded great, but taking part in it, it was hard.
+In theory, it sounded great, but taking part in it was hard.

 We looked at that platform when we were trying to choose a virtual show, and we just were like this is too much.
-But, the way we did it honestly didn’t work that well, either.
-I think just the trade show booth aspect of virtual is just hard.
+But, the way we did it honestly didn’t work that well either.
+I think the trade show booth aspect of virtual is just hard.

 A virtual trade show — just the concept alone — seems like a monumental undertaking that’s going to take years to figure out.